 Some people have more than one phone for different purposes.
 For instance, one phone is for business and another for personal use.
 If you have two Android devices and want to forward the call from a personal phone to a business phone, enabling the Call forwarding feature will help.

-The idea of the Call forwarding feature is to redirect the incoming phone from one phone to another.
-To disable the Call forwarding feature, follow the steps.
+The call forwarding feature aims to redirect incoming phones from one phone to another.
+To disable the Call Forwarding feature, follow these steps:

 - Tap the Phone app from the home screen

 - On the drop-down menu, choose Settings

 - Scroll down to find the Supplementary Services option

 - Tap Call forwarding